substance/legacy-docs/substance/publish/content.md

 Let's add a new collection Javascript by just creating a folder `javascript` within the docs folder.

-Every collection requires to have have some meta-information attached, which are specified in an `index.json` file.
+Every collection requires to have some meta-information attached, which are specified in an `index.json` file.

     {
       "name": "Javascript",